skiwithpete/alarmpi/configs/README.md

  2. Create a configuration section with `type=tts`

-  * You can use the `key_file` option to set reference an API access token file to the constructor if required.
+  * You can use the `credentials` option to set reference an API access token file to the constructor if required.
 This will be passed to the initializer.